davidbolivar/davidbolivar/README.md

 In a few words, I could define myself as an entrepreneur, proactive, determined and collaborative.
 I like to innovate, improve and automate processes and activities.

-### Technologies and Frameworks and tools with which I have worked:
+### Technologies, frameworks and tools with which I have worked:
 - HTML
 - CSS - Sass - Bootstrap
 - PHP